The Courtney Novels

-The Courtney Novels are a series of seventeen novels published between 1964 and 2019 by Wilbur Smith.
+The Courtney Novels are a series of twenty four novels published between 1964 and 2024 by Wilbur Smith.
 They chronicle the lives of the Courtney family, from the 1660s through until 1987.

-The novels can be split into three parts; the original trilogy of novels follow the twins Sean and Garrick Courtney from the 1860s until 1925.
+The novels used to be divided into three parts; however, they can now be split into five parts; the original trilogy of novels follow the twins Sean and Garrick Courtney from the 1860s until 1925.

 The second part is five books which follows Centaine de Thiry Courtney, her sons and grandchildren between 1917 and 1987.

-The third part, the most recently written, follows the Courtney family from the 1660s through until 1939, focusing on successive generations of the family.
-There are also two books that follow the third series.
-As well, there are three additional Courtney books.
+The third part follows the Courtney family from the 1660s through until 1820, focusing on successive generations of the family.
+The third part can also be split into the Birds of Prey 'original' series and the extended series.

+The fourth part combines the Courtney narrative with that of Smith's other family saga, The Ballantyne Novels and is set between 1880 and 1899.

+The fifth part follows Leon Courtney and his daughter between 1906 and post World War II.

 Books

 The First Sequence

 The first sequence beginning with When the Lion Feeds follows the life of Sean Courtney.
 Sean and Garrick Courtney are twins who couldn't be more different.
-The jealous schemes of a woman draw them apart as the nation prepares for war against the Zulu.
-Sean, believed dead, returns home to find that Garrick has married his pregnant girlfriend.
-She wants to be with Sean but when he refuses her she tricks Garrick into thinking Sean raped her, causing Garrick to hate his twin.
+The jealous schemes of a woman draw them apart as Southern Africa is engulfed in war against the Zulu.
+Sean, believed dead, returns home to find that Garrick has married his pregnant girlfriend (the child is Michael Courtney).
+She tells Sean she wants to be with him, but he refuses her.
+She then tricks Garrick into thinking Sean raped her, causing Garrick to hate his twin.

-Sean places himself in self-exile and wanders the African plains searching for fame.
-He meets and befriends Duff and they start a gold-mining business together in Johannesburg which makes them rich.
-They lose their money to a shady deal and travel the wilderness together where Duff dies after an attack by a rabid jackal.
+Sean places himself in self-exile and wanders the African veldt searching for fame.
+He meets and befriends former Canadian miner Duff.
+They start a gold mine together during the Witwatersrand Gold Rush at Johannesburg.
+Sean nearly dies in a mine collapse.
+Their businesses make them rich but they lose their wealth in a shady deal.
+Sean, Duff and African servants and gun-bearers roam the veldt, hunting big game and collecting elephant tusks.
+Duff is attacked by a rabid jackal and dies.
 Sean eventually meets a Boer family and marries the daughter.
-She becomes ill and commits suicide at the end of the book but not before giving birth to a boy, Dirk.
+She gives birth to a boy, Dirk.
+She becomes ill and is confused by big-city life when they visit Johannesburg.
+She goes missing, her scarf found at the mouth of a gold-mine shaft tells the tale.